 - Adding easy access stream switch buttons to the player

 - And making the first item in the navigation a one-click stream listen button

 I also found that page views increased by 7%, indicating that people were consuming more content (but not as much as I hoped for).
 This could be attributed to the fact that users were listening to more audio on the site and therefore didn't feel the need to continue browsing.
 A win for the team nevertheless.

 Category templates for deeper diving

 In addition to creating 3 hub landing pages (Music, News, and Culture), the redesign warranted a separate template for further discovery of categories.
-We would implement a similar layout, but instead go for a simpler 2 column featured section at the top.
+I would implement a similar layout, but instead go for a simpler 2 column featured section at the top.
 This was due in part because:

 New Shows directory and Article/episode templates

 As part of the redesign I also had to revamp some of the site's deeper pages like the shows directory, Show template, and episode/article templates.